vesterheim/vesterheim.github.io/index.md

     caption:
     title:
     subtitle:
-    teaser: During this incredible journey through Iceland and Southern Norway, experience the splendor of dramatic landscapes and the warm hearts of the people who live there.
+    teaser: Offered twice in 2016!
+During this incredible journey through Iceland and Southern Norway, experience the splendor of dramatic landscapes and the warm hearts of the people who live there.
     published: true
     start_date:
     stop_date: